t2c2gatech/t2c2gatech.github.io/index.md

 excerpt: "  **We aim to provide experiential learning opportunities for graduate students interested in various technology-business careers.
 Since our foundation in 2020, we have provided business and strategy consulting services to early-stage startups on and off campuses** "

 intro:
-  - excerpt: 'Through a wide range of technical and social events, BiPS serves as a platform for the exchange of ideas, interdisciplinary research, and wider community engagement.
-BiPS hopes to foster a collaborative environment where members can form lasting connections to further their personal and professional goals.'
+  - excerpt: "Through a wide range of technical and social events, BiPS serves as a platform for the exchange of ideas, interdisciplinary research, and wider community engagement.
+BiPS hopes to foster a collaborative environment where members can form lasting connections to further their personal and professional goals."
 feature_row:
   - image_path: /assets/images/placeholder_1.jpg
     alt: "placeholder image 1"